We keep the Blue Badge Privacy Notice under review. It was last reviewed and updated in April 2022.

 - Department for Transport (DfT) - the central government directive responsible for the Blue Badge Scheme

 - Northgate - the Blue Badge Case Management System, used for securely storing your Personal Data and processing Blue Badge applications

 - Valtech - the company managing the Central Blue Badge register called ‘Manage Blue Badges’

 - APS Group - the printer and distributer of Blue Badges

-- Government Digital Service - used for sending email and SMS notifications and for processing online payments
+- Government Digital Service - used for sending email notifications and for processing online payments

 We will also share your data with other Council services in order to protect the integrity of the Blue Badge service and to investigate any potential misuse of a Blue Badge where appropriate, including: